lzh-mb-mod/EnhancedBattleTest/README.md

   I use vscode with xml extension to remove spaces automatically.

+  You can install vscode, then open it and install `XML Tools` extension.
+Open the file, right click and select `Minify xml` to remove all the spaces.

-- If you modified those files or the game updated(so `mpclassdivisions.xml` in Native may be updated), and the mod could not start, try to reinstall the mod.
+- If you modified those files or the game updated(so `mpclassdivisions.xml` in Native may be updated), and the mod could not start, you should remove all the spaces in `mpclassdivisions.xml`, make backup of them and overwrite them using bakcups when reinstalling the mod.

-  If it does not work, then try to remove the following content in `Modules\EnhancedBattleTest\SubModule.xml`:
+  Or if you don't need character customization, you can remove the following content in `Modules\EnhancedBattleTest\SubModule.xml`:
   ```
   <XmlNode>
 		<XmlName id="MPClassDivisions" path="mpclassdivisions"/>
 	</XmlNode>
   ```
+  and try to start the mod again.

   This should make the game not to load `mpclassdivisions.xml` in this mod anymore, and do not merge it with the one in `native`.
 So it shound be impossible to trigger the bug mentioned above.

   However, the characters defined in `mpcharacters.xml` can no longer be spawned in the game.

 - Don't blame me, blame the code that TaleWorlds wrote.